This message is not an error message: it simply means that PROMODAG Reports

 - Reports on storage size evolution are based on data gathered on a regular basis into the database.
 Exchange does not keep any history of mailbox, public folder or information store size: it is impossible to reimport storage size data to cover past periods.

-- On the other hand, dynamic reports on storage, on content or on size directly take their information from Exchange through a "live" MAPI connection.
+- On the other hand, dynamic reports on storage, on content or on size directly take their information from Exchange through a dynamic MAPI or PowerShell connection.

 The consequence of this mechanism is that you must have imported data covering your reporting period before running your report, otherwise you will systematically get this "No data..." warning.
 The start and end dates of your imports can be verified in the File > Database Properties